Sukhrungpha: Proposed invasion of Bengal

-Hindu proclivities
+Influence on Hindu Religion

 Rudra Singha reversed the persecution of the Satras as advised by Gadadhar Singha in his death-bed, and reinstated the satra preceptors, including Chaturbhujdeva the satradhikar of Mayamara Satra, in their former seats.
 He received the initiation from the Auniati Satra, Haridev, who was the most influential Brahmana Satradhikar.
 However, he soon created dissension in the Vaisnava camp by promulgating a synod, which debarred the Shudra Mahantas from initiating Brahmins, and which was completely against the principles of creed propagated by Sankardeva.

 Rudra Singha during his reign recognized the four Satras: Auniati, Dakhinpat, Garamur, and Kuruabahi as Rajasatra, bestowed preferential treatments and seniority.

 Inclination towards Shaktism

 Later in his life he inclined towards Shaktism and thought of becoming an orthodox Hindu, and invited Krishnaram Bhattacharya Nyayavagish from Nabadwip, Bengal to take him as his religious guide, and desired to take his initiation after having promised to give the management of Kamakhya Temple.
 But sent him back him back after his arrival, Krishnaram Bhattacharya went back with a fury, when several earthquakes occurred, noticing Rudra Singha thought of him as a favorite of God, re-called Krishnaram, but died before he could arrive.
 But, he on his death-bed injunction advised his sons to take his initiation.